Dear Chickens

 Dear Chickens is a short dramedy.
 The film's run time is 14 minutes.
-It was co-written and directed by Mauro Mueller, and produced by Björn Hering, Mauro Mueller, Tim Birkhofer and David Figueroa García, and co-produced by Rocio Lopez.
+It was directed by Mauro Mueller, co-written by Mauro Mueller and Jennie Allen, produced by Björn Hering, Mauro Mueller, Timon Birkhofer, and David Figueroa García, and co-produced by Rocio Lopez.
 The film was shot by Mexican cinematographer Andrea González Mereles.

 The short film qualified to the Academy Awards for Best Live Action Short Film in 2019.